Updated: Dec 30, 2020

 Blue skies, warm sun, and total peace is yours on a delightful schooner.
 There are no engines activated, as you revel in the sound of the birds and the waters while they gently massage the wood, metal, and plastic of your hearty vessel.
-The wind whipping on the canvas, nylon, hemp, or cotton sails and ropes evoke pleasant memories of the great American flag, proudly dancing in the wind on a festive Fourth of July.
+The wind whipping on the canvas and nylon sails evoke pleasant memories of the great American flag, proudly dancing in the wind on a festive Fourth of July.

 The peace of my weekend leisure was starkly contrasted last night as I finished my dossier, with the complete disclosure of my professional life.
 I was in one of my favorite local coffee shops.
 I received a call from a dignified and intelligent woman.

 “Where are you, it sounds like you’re surrounded by crazy people!
 I can barely hear you!”

 Ideology aside, their interpersonal behavior is where the lunacy hits the street.
 They collect themselves in tiny troops of 4 to 8 people.
 At least 3 to 5 of them speak loudly, nearly at screaming pitch for normal conversation, and with a rapidity that aims to prevent anyone else from being able to interject.
 The remaining 3 to 5 people recede and exhibit passive aggressive body language, while placing their faces in the verbal blast radius of these manic, regressed human beings.